WBQD-LP: History

-Northwest Television, the original owner of Galesburg, Illinois-licensed WMWC-TV, had applied for a license to broadcast on channel 53 and had planned to sign on September 1, 2001 as the UPN affiliate for the Quad Cities television market, with operations for the proposed station to be handled by Second Generation of Iowa, owner of KFXA in Cedar Rapids.
+Northwest Television, the original owner of Galesburg, Illinois–licensed WMWC-TV, had applied for a license to broadcast on channel 53 and had planned to sign on September 1, 2001, as the UPN affiliate for the Quad Cities television market, with operations for the proposed station to be handled by Second Generation of Iowa, owner of KFXA in Cedar Rapids.
 However, the application for the new station was challenged by Grant Broadcasting System II, then-owner of KLJB-TV and KGWB-TV.
 In December 2001 after receiving permission to begin broadcasting on UHF channel 26, this station began transmitter tests and on February 4, 2002, signed on as WBQD-LP with the UPN affiliation that was originally to have gone to WMWC.

-In November 2004, it was announced that WBQD would enter into a joint sales agreement with WQAD.
-On September 5, 2006, WBQD became a MyNetworkTV affiliate.
+Four Seasons Broadcasting initially operated WBQD outright from 2002 to 2004.
+In November 2004, it was announced that WBQD would enter into a joint sales agreement with WQAD, then owned by The New York Times Company; On September 5, 2006, WBQD became a MyNetworkTV affiliate.
 It adopted the nickname "My TV 16" in reference to its channel number on Mediacom.
+Local TV LLC would acquire the NYT stations, including WQAD and the agreement with WBQD, in 2007.
+Some internal operations of WBQD (such as the maintenance of program logs) were handled at facilities of Four Seasons-owned WAOE in Peoria, Illinois, itself housed at East Peoria facilities of WHOI and WEEK-TV.
+During the overnight hours, WBQD aired paid programming from Corner Store TV.

 WBQD's over-the-air signal only covered the immediate Quad Cities area due to its low-power status, but most viewers watched the station via its simulcast on WQAD's third digital subchannel, which covers the entire market.
-It also shared its analog channel allocation with KGWB (which was licensed to and transmitted from Burlington, Iowa to the south), an unusual arrangement for a low-power and full-power station in the same general television market.
+It also shared its analog channel allocation with KGWB (which was licensed to and transmitted from Burlington, Iowa, to the south), an unusual arrangement for a low-power and full-power station in the same general television market.
 The station had a construction permit for a low-power digital transmitter on VHF channel 7 with the calls WBQD-LD.

 However, on June 30, 2009, Four Seasons Broadcasting filed for digital displacement relief and requested to move its digital channel assignment to UHF channel 14 instead.
-After an engineering study, it was determined that even as a low-power digital station, WBQD would cause and/or receive more than acceptable interference to and from KWWL in Waterloo, Iowa and KHQA-TV in Hannibal, Missouri, both of which are full power digital television stations that broadcast on channel 7 and had "flash-cut" to their former analog channels after the digital transition.
+After an engineering study, it was determined that even as a low-power digital station, WBQD would cause and/or receive more than acceptable interference to and from KWWL in Waterloo, Iowa, and KHQA-TV in Hannibal, Missouri, both of which are full power digital television stations that broadcast on channel 7 and had "flash-cut" to their former analog channels after the digital transition.